Lilford Hall: History

-In the autumn of 1990 Lilford Park was closed to the public, and the Hall and Park has since 2004 been owned by the Micklewright family and used by them as a private residence.
+In the autumn of 1990 Lilford Park was closed to the public, and the Hall and Park was owned from 2004 to 2022 by the Micklewright family and used by them as a private residence.
 The Lilford family own Bank Hall in Lancashire, which featured on the first series of the BBC's Restoration series in 2003.

 The 4th Baron Lilford was a founder of the British Ornithologists' Union in 1858 and its president from 1867 until his death.
 He was also the first president of the Northamptonshire Natural History Society.
 Lilford travelled widely, especially in the Mediterranean Region and his extensive collection of birds was maintained in the grounds of Lilford Hall.
 His aviaries featured birds from around the globe, including rheas, kiwis, pink-headed ducks and even a pair of free-flying lammergeiers.
 He was responsible for the introduction of the little owl into England in the 1880s.

 During the Second World War Lilford Hall served as nurses' quarters for USAAF 303rd Station Hospital which was in the park.
 After the war, the former hospital buildings in the park were used for a Polish school called Lilford Technical School from 1949 and 1954.

 The hall and park was the subject of the 27 January 1900 issue of Country Life Illustrated, and also a location for the BBC television series By the Sword Divided made in the 1980s.
 In 1969, erotic artist Penny Slinger used the hall in one of her best-known works.

 Lilford Hall was listed as Grade I in 1967; associated buildings and features are Grade II.
 The house remains on Historic England's Heritage at Risk Register; graded as C - slow decay, in a poor condition.
 Some repairs have been carried out, but further works, notably to the roofs and stables, are required.